Expertise: LGBT issues, youth homelessness, health disparities

-Laura E. Durso is Director of the LGBT Research and Communications Project at American Progress.
-Using public health and intersectional frameworks, she focuses on the health and well-being of LGBT communities, data collection on sexual orientation and gender identity, and improving the social and economic status of LGBT people through public policy.
+Laura E. Durso is the vice president of the LGBT Research and Communications Project at American Progress.
+Using public health and intersectional frameworks, she focuses on the health and well-being of LGBT communities; data collection on sexual orientation and gender identity; and improving the social and economic status of LGBT people through public policy.

-Prior to joining American Progress, Laura was a public policy fellow at the Williams Institute at UCLA School of Law, where she conducted research on the LGBT community, including LGBT homeless and at-risk youth, poor and low-income LGBT people, and the business impact of LGBT-supportive policies.
-Earlier in her career, Laura conducted research on the health impact of weight-based discrimination.
+Prior to joining American Progress, Durso was a public policy fellow at the Williams Institute at University of California, Los Angeles School of Law, where she conducted research on the LGBT community, including LGBT homeless and at-risk youth; poor and low-income LGBT people; and the business impact of LGBT-supportive policies.
+Earlier in her career, Durso conducted research on the health impact of weight-based discrimination.
 Her research has been published in high-impact, peer-reviewed journals, including Sexuality Research and Social Policy, Obesity, and the International Journal of Eating Disorders, and she has presented her work at both national and international conferences.

 She holds a bachelor’s degree in psychology from Harvard University and master’s and doctoral degrees in clinical psychology from the University of Hawai’i at Mānoa.